oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     4: Properties: By clicking on any source/target entity or on a transform step, you can view and edit various properties.

-    5: Save, validate, and execute.
+    5: Save, execute, and validate.

     6: When you click on the empty part of the main canvas then it gives you the execution status of the data flow.